Supreme Court Urges States to Address Rising Child Trafficking with Urgent Action

 Compliance gaps and official lapses identified

-The Home Secretary of Madhya Pradesh apologized and the Court gave them one last chance, but warned that if they continue to fail to comply, the state will be officially labeled as ‘failing.’
-The Court also pointed out that at least fifteen states haven’t yet created groups to keep an eye on the places where trafficking is most common.
+When Madhya Pradesh’s home secretary apologized, the Court gave them one last chance, but warned them that if they continue to fail to do what’s required, the state will officially be declared as being in default.
+They also said at least 15 states haven’t yet created groups to oversee areas where trafficking is common.

 Mandated reforms from the April 15, 2025 verdict